angelosalatino/cso-classifier/README.md

 ![Framework of CSO Annotator](/pics/framework.png "Framework of CSO Annotator")

 ## In depth
-The algorithm firstly preprocesses the content of each paper: removes punctuation and stop words.
+1. The algorithm firstly preprocesses the content of each paper: removes punctuation and stop words.
-Then, it parses the text to find words that with a certain degree of similarity (default: Levenshtein >= 0.85) match with the topics within the Computer Science Ontology.
+2. Then, it parses the text to find n-grams (unigram, bigrams and trigrams) that match, with a certain degree of similarity (default: Levenshtein >= 0.85), with the topics within the Computer Science Ontology.
-Thirdly, it adds more broader generic topics, exploiting the relationships within the CSO.
-A more broader topic is included if a certain amount of children (default = 2) are in the initial set of topics.
+3. Thirdly, it adds more broader generic topics, based on the ones retrieved in Step 2.
+It exploits the _skos:broaderGeneric_ relationships within the CSO.
+A more broader topic is included if a certain amount of children (default: num_children = 2) are in the initial set of topics.
-Lastly, it cleans the output removing statistic values, and removes related equivalent topics using the CSO.
+4. Lastly, it cleans the output removing statistic values, and removes similar topics using the _relatedEquivalent_ within the CSO.

 ## Instance
 Input: